hpnog/javaDependenceGraph/README.md

 #### CDG - Control Dependence Graph

 The **Control Dependence Graph** was filled in the order already provided by the AST.
-As said before, we use a recursive algorithm which allows us to fill this branch of the graph quite effectively whithout the need to create specific structures for its implementation.
+As said before, we use a recursive algorithm which allows us to fill this branch of the graph quite effectively without the need to create specific structures for its implementation.

 ## Overview